cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

 Meet - [slides](https://docs.google.com/presentation/d/1yZ4AqUQ8OBMG9ARMYvj3IOjaIAqglf7kZei4vsLMrbs/edit#slide=id.g1f87a7454a5_0_1392)/[recording](https://www.youtube.com/watch?v=mA9lMV0tKN8).

 This month was very important for the project and culminated in the first demonstration of a Hydra Head on mainnet!
-The demo was well received and we in the meeting, on following twitter announcements and the published recording on youtube.
+The demo was well received and we received positive feedback in the meeting, on following twitter announcements and on the published recording on youtube.
 Inspired by this, we saw multiple people reach out how they could help and collaborate on communicating, educating and ultimately spreading the love.
 The invitation via the new discord category worked well - we had about 40 community members in the call - and we will continue with this workflow.
 Make sure to follow the Hydra [#announcements](discord.gg/Bwdy2jNdm2) on the IOG Technical discord server.

-While being mainnet compatible is a major milestone for the project, there are still many known issues, short-coming and requested features.
+While being mainnet compatible is a major milestone for the project, there are still many known issues, short-comings and requested features.
 The roadmap changes of this month should make it clear that we are serious about the latter - Hydra will only reach 1.0.0 if it is used by an application on mainnet.
-Hence, we will focus on adding features required for payments, voting, auctions, .. and your use case.
+Hence, we will focus on adding features required for payments, voting, auctions,
+.. and eventually, your use case.

 Hydra Head is ready to be used on mainnet .. are you?